runNlearn/jpegio/README.md

 # JpegIO

-This repository is forked from [jpegio][original-repo],
+This repository is forked from dwgoon's [jpegio][original-repo],
-for changing file-io operation to memory-io operation.
+A major changing is an io operation: file-io -> memory-io.

 ## Installation